InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/index.rst

 2.  **Common Media Replicator (One-Time)** to replicate the Production stack's media files

+You shouldn't need to adjust the template variables (unless you've changed your stack name from ``default``) as the playbooks calculate your stack's namespace using your Tower login.

 Redeploying a Stack (a version or code change)
 ==============================================